 The DV group...the prince, in yellow, is just entering the dome, and John MacMillan (in orange) is carrying his gear.

 And the requisite hero shot...from left are Pete Harding, Dick Cameron, Prince Edward, and two of his crew.

 After the Pole trip, Prince Edward visited Vanda, inspected other science projects, and visited McMurdo.
 He returned to Christchurch on 15 December.

-All of the photos as well as information about the Pole visit are from 1983 winterover John MacMillan; the black-and-white photos are his; the color photo was taken by Colin Monteath and appeared in the 1984 USARP calendar.
-Other information came from Jim Mathews and Rich Wiik.
+All of the photos except the bottom one, as well as information about the Pole visit are from 1983 winterover John MacMillan; the black-and-white photos are his; the color photo was taken by Colin Monteath and appeared in the 1984 USARP calendar.
+The bottom photo, also by Colin Monteath, is from Antarctica New Zealand's Recollect website (link to original photo with copyright information).
+Colin Monteath's photos are used with his express permission (thanks!).
+Other information about Edward's visit came from Jim Mathews and Rich Wiik.